-You can take the comprehensive exam in your last or second-to-last semester of the MA program, since college policy requires at least 21 credits before taking the exam.
+You may take the comprehensive exam in your last or second-to-last semester of the MA program, since college policy requires at least 21 credits before taking the exam.
 The College also allows the exam to be re-taken once.

 1. Sign in to the WebCentral Portal at https://portal.brooklyn.edu